 Once set up Direct Debits can provide a low friction method for the transfer of funds.
-The customer needs to be informed of the As this is a payee-initiated transaction but can be passive and does not have to take action for the transfer to take place, so from an ongoing execution perspective, which will be made provided it is within the Direct Debits do not appear to offer any unnecessary obstacles.
+As this is a payee-initiated transaction, which will be made provided it is within the Direct debit mandate, the customer is by definition not required to be present.